Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Preliminaries

 We start with the property-based definition.
 This definition captures the core properties required for consensus; namely, \emph{agreement}, \emph{validity}, and \emph{termination}.
 This is a weaker definition than the simulation-based one, and as such is most suitable for proving lower bounds.

 \begin{definition}[BA, property-based] Let $\pi$ be an $n$-party protocol in which every party $\Party_i$ has an input bit $x_i\in\zo$ and outputs a bit $y_i\in\zo$ at the end of the protocol.
-The protocol $\pi$ is an $n$-party, $t$-resilient BA protocol (according to the property-based definition) if the following properties are satisfied with all but negligible probability when up to $t$ parties maliciously attack the protocol: \begin{itemize} \item\textbf{Agreement.} For every pair of honest parties $\Party_i$ and $\Party_j$ it holds that $y_i=y_j$. \item\textbf{Validity.} If there exists a bit $x$ such that for every honest party $\Party_i$ it holds that $x_i=x$, then the common output is $x$. \item\textbf{Termination.} Every honest party eventually outputs a bit. \end{itemize} \end{definition}
+The protocol $\pi$ is an $n$-party, $t$-resilient BA protocol (according to the property-based definition) if the following properties are satisfied with all but negligible probability when up to $t$ parties maliciously attack the protocol: \begin{itemize} \item\textbf{Agreement.} For every pair of honest parties $\Party_i$ and $\Party_j$ it holds that $y_i=y_j$. \item\textbf{Validity.} If there exists a bit $x$ such that for every honest party $\Party_i$ it holds that $x_i=x$, then for every honest party $\Party_i$ it holds that $y_i=x$. \item\textbf{Termination.} Every honest party eventually outputs a bit. \end{itemize} \end{definition}

 We proceed with the simulation-based definition, which requires the protocol to realize an ideal BA functionality.
 Roughly speaking, an ideal functionality represents a trusted third party that receives inputs from all the parties and provides them with the correct output.
 A protocol in the real world (where parties communicate between themselves and no trusted party exists) securely realizes an ideal functionality if every attack in the real protocol can be simulated in the ideal-world computation; since by definition no attack can happen in the ideal world, it is concluded that no attack can happen in the real world as well.
 We refer the reader to \cite{Canetti00,Canetti01,Goldreich04} for further details on the real/ideal paradigm.
 We follow the standard ideal functionality for Byzantine agreement, see, \eg \cite{Nielsen02,Cohen16,CGHZ16,CCGZ19,CCGZ21}, where the functionality collects the inputs from all parties and counts them; in case of a strong majority of the inputs equals some bit, then this bit is set as the output, and otherwise the adversary gets to choose the output.
 This definition implies the property-based one and is stronger as it guarantees security under composition; we use this definition for our protocol constructions.